nhm38/ECE4960/lab3-page.md

 The accleration ouputs are in units of milli g's.
 That is why the y acceleration (the green line) is offset from zero by 1000.
 You can see the 6 different line plots responsd appropriately to the movement of the sensor.

 {% include youtube.html video="J-Pxo03Zcy4" %}
 The accelerometer is pretty accurate.
+Both the pitch and roll changed by -90 and +90 degrees according to the tilting of the sensor.

 ### Frequency Response